Elena-Cantoni/CHOanalysis/README.md

 In this repository a project concerning a Channelized Hotelling Observer model is led.

 Starting from a series of .csv documents obtained by a Matlab master code, an accurate analysis is done.
-The collected data running the master code give information about the minimum contrast at which a certain diamenter of disks, on a selected phantom, can be seen.
+The collected data running the master code gives information about the minimum contrast at which a certain diamenter of disks, on a selected phantom, can be seen.
 The dataset is given for both the human evaluation test and the assessing of the CHO model, changing a noise factor &alpha;.

-BY running **CHO.py** module, the whole program is executed automatically and, following the order, a series of functions, categorised according to their task, are used.
+By running **CHO.py** module, the whole program is executed automatically and, following the order, a series of functions, categorized according to their task, are used.

 First of all, using the functions in **Contrast_detail.py**, for each distinct protocol, contrast-detail curves are graphed, and a plot with human curves and &alpha;-dependent CHO curves is shown.